Although child poverty seems overwhelming it can be eliminated if we all take our part!

 There are many things that we can do individually or as a group, both large and small.
 CPAN really appreciates each and every effort, no matter if it is big or small, and it all counts.
 We all have something that we can be doing to improve the lives of our local low income children.

 Whether it is donating items, time, and/or money your help is always needed and very much appreciated.
 We need help to raise awareness; people can do this by talking to others, joining CPAN and forwarding the emails, ‘Liking’ the CPAN page on Facebook, and/or distributing information in other ways.
 Our community is generous and caring we know that once our community knows that there is a need they will always help.

 As CPAN receives no government funding we rely totally on grants fundraisers and donations to continue the work that we do.
 If you would like to financially support us there are several ways that you can make a financial contribution:

-Cash can be dropped off at CPAN office (inside The Phoenix Centre Pembroke), or at either Pembroke or Renfrew Phoenix Centre locations (please mark envelope for CPAN)
+Cash can be dropped off at CPAN office, or at either Pembroke or Renfrew Phoenix Centre locations (please mark envelope for CPAN)

 Cheques can be made payable to CPAN and mailed to:

 Donations can be made using PayPal (using the ‘Donate’ button).
 You can use PayPal to donate using credit cards (even if you don’t have a PayPal account)